jsdealy/latin/similisGenitiveDative.md

 The adjective `similis` ("like, similar") can be followed by a noun in either the dative or the genitive case.

-The genitive is used for personal pronouns ("similar to you") and other terms referring to people (similar to his father).
+The genitive is used for personal pronouns ("similar to you") and other terms referring to people ("similar to his father").
 The dative is used more broadly.

 ## Examples